anubhavpgit/anubhavpgit.github.io/content/posts/hacktoberfest.md

 </div>
 <div id="result" class="result"></div>

+Here is the standalone version of the tool: [Barney- A RISC-V Instruction Decoder](https://anubhavp.dev/barney).
+This is going to be a handy tool to understand the instructions and their working.
+The tool will also include decoding assembly code to machine code in the future.( an assembler for RISC-V instructions )

 ## Yatch

 [Yatch](https://github.com/fuzzymfx/yatch.git) is a machine code interpreter for RISC-V written in C++.
 It is a simpler interpretation of how RISC-V CPUs execute instructions.